here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-4-expert.md

 ![globe](images/tutorial-4-globe.png)

-The details of three.js are not the focus of this tutorial, so to get you started, here is enough code to get up and running with a nice 3D globe.
+The details of three.js are not the focus of this tutorial, so to get you started, below we're going to give you eough code to get up and running with a nice 3D globe.
 You don't need to pay much attention to the details if you don't want to.
+If you don't want to do a lot of cut-and-paste, you can see the [whole starter code here](https://github.com/stamen/here-xyz-demo/blob/master/flights-threejs/index-step1.html) (or use the [raw download link](https://raw.githubusercontent.com/stamen/here-xyz-demo/master/flights-threejs/index-step1.html)).
+But make sure you also skip to the bottom of this step to download some additional supporting files.

 Open up a file called `index.html` in your favorite text editor, and copy in the following code.
 First, the HTML headers: